Life on land: why safeguarding the environment is so important

-It’s important for all living things to live in a healthy environment.
-But do you know why the well-being of natural environments is key, or why we should contribute to conserving them?
+All living things need a healthy environment to thrive.
+Let’s find out why the well-being of natural environments is key, and why we should contribute to conserving them.

-Well, environmental conservation has an impact on every level of life on the planet, from human beings to threatened animal species.
+Environmental conservation has an impact on every level of life on the planet, from human beings to animals and plants.

-Because of this, it’s an essential part of sustainable development, which is why GVI makes marine and wildlife protection a key focus in volunteer programs.
+Because of this, it’s an essential part of sustainable development, which is why GVI makes marine and wildlife conservation a key focus in all our programs.

 Safeguarding the world’s forests can assist in addressing climate change and slow the extinction rate of a whole host of plant and animal species.
 It also promotes the welfare of human beings in myriad ways.

-Pollution, construction and unrestricted agricultural practices can strip soils of their nutrients.
+Pollution, construction and unrestricted agricultural practices can strip soils of their nutrients, which leads to land degradation.
 This affects the growth and development of natural flora and fauna, as well as crops.
 In this way, land degradation has an impact on people’s livelihoods too.

 Agriculture is the prime cause of land degradation.
-Clearing forests to make way for farms, as well as the over-cultivation and overgrazing of land, can devastate terrestrial ecosystems.
+Clearing forests to make way for farms, as well as the over cultivation and overgrazing of land, can have a major impact on terrestrial ecosystems.

-Climate change also has an effect, as more frequent droughts – one of the results of climate change – is a major factor in degrading the quality of land.
+Climate change also has an effect, as more frequent droughts – one of the results of climate change – is a major factor affecting the quality of land today.

 The effects of deforestation can also contribute to global climate change in a big way, and transform fertile land into desert (a phenomenon known as desertification).

 Desertification is the most extreme form of land degradation.
 According to the World Health Organization (WHO), desertification can lead to malnutrition due to less food being produced.
-It can also result in an increase in water-borne diseases as clean water becomes scarcer, and exacerbate the spread of respiratory diseases caused by pollutants in the air.
+It can also result in an increase in waterborne diseases as clean water becomes scarcer, and exacerbates the spread of respiratory diseases caused by pollutants in the air.

-By focusing on protecting forests and other natural habitats, this goal not only ensures that wildlife can thrive, but people around the world can also benefit from improved living conditions as the environment becomes healthier.
+By focusing on conserving forests and other natural habitats, this goal not only ensures that wildlife can thrive, but that people around the world can also benefit from improved living conditions as the environment becomes healthier.

-Environmental issues can intensify challenges in communities, such as food insecurity.
+Environmental challenges can intensify other challenges faced by communities, such as food insecurity.
 The loss of forests can also make it harder to ensure the well-being of all the people living in an area, and to disrupt cycles of poverty.

 How is GVI working to achieve UN SDG 15: Life on Land?

-Ending the poaching and trafficking of endangered species, and reducing habitat degradation are key targets we address in wildlife conservation programs.
+Ending the poaching and trafficking of endangered species and reducing habitat degradation are key targets we contribute towards achieving through our wildlife conservation programs.

 GVI’s wildlife programs operate in various countries around the world.
-Here are a few examples of projects stepping up to meet the demands of UN SDG 15: Life on Land.
+Here are a few examples of projects that work towards achieving the UN SDG 15: Life on Land.

 In Seychelles, GVI runs an island conservation project that allows volunteers to carry out critical data collection and conservation research in a national park.